kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 #### Delay job start instead of workload admission

-When a workload with `startupRequirements=AllPodsReady` is nominated its admission is blocked (rejected) until all the already admitted workloads are in the `StartedUp` condition.
+When a workload is nominated its admission is blocked (rejected) until all the already admitted workloads are in the `PodsReady` condition.
 Instead, we could admit the workload, but delay its job start until the condition is satisfied.

 **Reasons for discarding/deferring**

-There is good candidate event that would re-trigger the job start as a change in one workload (that got the `StartedUp` condition) would need to trigger the job start in the admitted workload.
-One relatively easy solution would be to create a goroutine which periodically monitors if the condition is satisfied, but it seems an unnecessary complication as it would leak the implementation details of Kueue scheduling to the Kueue job controller.
+It would leak the implementation details of Kueue scheduling to the Kueue job controller.

-#### Block job start only if two workloads overlap in flavors

-One possible optimization would be to allow admission of multiple workloads with `startupRequirements=AllPodsReady` and allow their concurrent scheduling if they use disjoint flavors.

-**Reasons for discarding/deferring**

-Allowing multiple workloads with `startupRequirements=AllPodsReady` introduces a complication as it requires implementation of a queuing mechanism of admitted workloads.
-It might be done in the future.

 #### Pod Resource Reservation